Synthetic Augmentation in Imbalanced Learning: When It Helps, When It Hurts, and How Much to Add: Introduction

 \paragraph*{What remains unclear: when does augmentation help, and how much is enough?} Despite the breadth of methods and applications, two basic questions remain surprisingly under-resolved from a statistical perspective.

 First, \emph{synthetic augmentation is not guaranteed to help}.
 Because synthetic samples are generated from an estimated minority distribution, augmentation can reduce the impact of imbalance while also introducing \emph{generator mismatch} and changing the effective variance.
 Its overall effect on the target performance criterion therefore depends on both the data geometry and the quality of the generator.
 Second, \emph{even when augmentation is beneficial, it is unclear how many synthetic samples should be added}.
 A common practice is \emph{naive balancing}: generate enough synthetic minority samples so that the minority-plus-synthetic count matches the majority count.
 This rule is simple and often reasonable, but it is largely heuristic.
-Synthetic samples generally do not carry the same information as independent real samples, and their mismatch can interact with sample size in nontrivial ways.
+Crucially, synthetic samples generally do not carry the same information content as independent real samples, and their mismatch can interact with the sample size in nontrivial ways.
+Relatedly, in a discussion paper, \citet{shen2023boosting} studies synthetic volume expansion and shows that downstream performance can be non-monotonic in the amount of synthetic data, with a problem-dependent regime beyond which additional synthetic samples may yield diminishing returns or even become counterproductive.

-\paragraph*{Our perspective: treat augmentation as a controllable statistical operation.} This paper develops a unified framework that treats synthetic augmentation as a \emph{controllable} statistical operation and analyzes the risk trade-offs it induces under a \emph{balanced} evaluation criterion, i.e., one that treats the two classes symmetrically at the population level.
+\paragraph*{Our perspective: treat augmentation as a controllable statistical operation.} This paper develops a unified framework that treats synthetic augmentation as a \emph{controllable} statistical operation and analyzes the risk trade-offs it induces under a \emph{balanced} evaluation criterion, i.e., one treating two classes symmetrically at the population level.
 This criterion is common in imbalanced learning when minority detection is a primary goal.
 Our framework applies to a broad class of training losses, classification rules, and synthetic-sample generators, and it is parameterized by two quantities: the \emph{synthetic size} and the \emph{generator mismatch}.
 Our results show how these two factors jointly determine the statistical value of augmentation.

 \paragraph*{Two guiding questions and the regimes they reveal.} We use our framework to answer two high-level questions that map directly to practice.

 \begin{quote} {\it Q1.
 Does augmenting with synthetic samples always help in imbalanced learning?} \end{quote}